Embedding Dart in HTMLSend feedback

 Web components and HTML imports are an important caveat to the one script per document rule.
-For example, the Polymer Dart framework uses HTML imports to allow developers to include HTML components into a Dart application.
-Dart scripts in imported HTML documents are injected into the main application.
+For example, the Polymer Dart framework uses HTML imports to allow developers to include HTML components into a Dart app.
+Dart scripts in imported HTML documents are injected into the main app.
 See the Polymer Dart documentation for more details.

 top-level Dart constructs (such as interfaces, classes, and functions)

-Each Dart application (defined via a script tag)
+Each Dart app (defined via a script tag)

 provides an explicit

 that is invoked by the browser when it is ready to run.

 is invoked after the page’s DOM is loaded.

 No inline event listeners